Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Elastic and inelastic contributions to the tunneling current

 For the parallel alignment of the magnetic moments, when the majority electrons in both ferromagnets are spin-up ones, one can obtain the following expression for the inelastic current:

-Unlike the antiparallel alignment (see, Eq. (\ref{I_AP})), in this case the magnon-assisted transport is due to the exchange between a minority electron and a majority one.
-The latter can be either from the opposite or the same side of the junction, which explains why the current (\ref{I_P}) contains the sum $\Omega_r(\omega,{\bf q})+\Omega_l(\omega,{\bf q})$ of the magnon spectral densities and is proportional to the trace in the momentum space of the product of the minority and the majority electron spectral densities (\ref{mM}) and (\ref{Mm}).
+Unlike the antiparallel case [see, Eq. (\ref{I_AP})], here the magnon-assisted transport is due to the exchange between a minority electron and a majority one.
+The latter can be either from the opposite or the same side of the junction, which explains why the current (\ref{I_P}) contains the sum of the magnon spectral densities, $\Omega_r(\omega,{\bf q})+\Omega_l(\omega,{\bf q})$, and is proportional to the traces in the momentum space of the minority and the majority electron spectral densities [see Eqs. (\ref{mM}) and (\ref{Mm})].

-In what follows we present the inelastic tunneling spectra for a simpler case of identical ferromagnets.
-When evaluating the second derivative of the tunneling current, one finds that the equilibrium magnon occupation numbers $N(\omega)$ drop out of the expression for $d^2I/dV^2$.
-Only the non-equilibrium processes of magnon-emission contribute to the tunneling spectra:
+The nonequilibrium tunneling spectra are given by the second derivatives $d^2I^{AP,P}/dV^2$ which are nonzero for the inelastic currents (\ref{I_AP}) and (\ref{I_P}) and vanish for the elastic (linear in $V$) contributions (\ref{elastic}).
+In what follows we present the tunneling spectra for a simpler case of identical ferromagnets.
+When evaluating the second derivatives of the inelastic currents, one finds that the equilibrium magnon occupation numbers $N(\omega)$ drop out of the expression for $d^2I^{AP,P}/dV^2$, i.e. only the non-equilibrium processes of magnon-emission contribute to the tunneling spectrum.
+The expression for $d^2I^{AP,P}/dV^2$ has the same structure as Eq. (\ref{IETS_half}) and contains coefficients $C^{AP,P}$ given by

-where the second derivative in the limit of the zero temperature and voltage determines the amplitude of the response:

-with $\Omega=A/4\pi D$ being the density of states of the surface magnons.
-According to Eqs. (\ref{IETS}) and (\ref{ratio}), the ratio of the amplitudes of the response is controlled by the degree of spin-polarization of the elastic current (\ref{P}), which can be used for an independent measurement of the spin-polarization of the tunneling current.
-At the same time, for identical ferromagnets the shape of the inelastic tunneling spectrum does not depend on the relative alignment of their magnetic moments and the degree of spin-polarization (see, e.g. Fig.~2 for half-metallic ferromagnets).
+The last equation is quite interesting since it implies that for identical ferromagnets the inelastic spectra for the paralell and antiparallel cases are retaled to each other via the degree of spin-polarization (\ref{P}).
+This can be used for an independent measurement of the spin-polarization of the tunneling current.
+At the same time, the shape of the inelastic tunneling spectrum does not depend on the relative alignment of their magnetic moments and the degree of spin-polarization (see, e.g. Fig.~2 for half-metallic ferromagnets).